The Edge of the World Experience

 The Edge of the World Music Festival on Haida Gwaii is a singular west coast festival experience.
 Three days of quality music, both local and off island talent, up and coming, as well as top notch performers, is what awaits.

 Haida Gwaii is situated 170kms off the mainland coast of Northern British Columbia, and is the territory of the Haida Nation.
 It is accessible by plane from Vancouver, or by ferry from Prince Rupert.
 For information on how to get here, and for an up to date list of accommodations, please visit gohaidagwaii.ca.

 The Tlell Fall Fairgrounds.
 The festival happens in Tlell, the mid point of highway 16 on Graham Island.
 Tlell is a small rural community with less than 200 residents.
-There is one general store, Crow’s Nest (groceries, liquor, small cafe, and post office.)
+There is one general store, Crow’s Nest (groceries, small cafe, and post office.)
 The festival is on the Fall Fair Grounds, just south of where the Tlell river snakes under the highway.
 There is no ATM in Tlell, so be sure to bring cash!

 There is camping at the Misty Meadows Campground, a BC Provincial campsite, across the street.
 This is first come, first serve.
 Additional camping is available a few minutes down the road.
 All proceeds from this camping go towards supporting the Haida Gwaii Soccer Association.
 There will be a periodic shuttle bus available.

 In 1975, local musicians such as Percy Williams and Ron Souza, performed on the back of a pickup truck in Queen Charlotte City for anyone who would listen.